Hands on: iPad Pro 2020 review

 As you can probably guess, the new iPad Pro 2020 is almost identical, visually, to the iPad Pro 2018 – it shares the same industrial design and wider screen, with narrower bezels.

-It's still not a design we're in love with, thanks to the harder edges lacking the sleek lines of the standard iPad 10.2, but there's the same, comforting weight and aluminum chassis that makes you feel like you're getting a tablet worth the money.
+It's still not a design we're in love with, on account of the harder edges lacking the sleek lines of the standard iPad 10.2, but there's the same comforting weight and aluminum chassis that make you feel like you're getting a tablet worth the money.

 The four speakers around the outside offer strong sound and good bass - they're not industrial class, but as a tablet to watch movies on, or play music around the house, we really feel it can rival a proper portable speaker.